seinecle/blog/_posts/2028-06-28-highered-ai-web.md

 The adoption of web technologies was relatively "rapid" at the scale of historical times, in the sense that it took about 2 decades for web usage to become widespread after the appearance of the first web browser.
 But it took AI just [3 years to reach 1 billion users](https://www.reuters.com/technology/chatgpt-app-hits-1-billion-monthly-active-users-record-time-data-shows-2026-06-02/) - counting ChatGPT alone!

 # Conclusion
-In higher education, Gartner's hype cycle has definitely much truth to it: when tech shocks occur a peak of inflated expectations is quickly reached, then the dust settles and a plateau of productivity is reached where universities and school absorb the innovation with their centuries-old defining features remaining completely intact:
+In higher education, thr Gartner hype cycle has definitely much truth to it: when tech shocks occur a peak of inflated expectations forms quickly, then the dust settles and a plateau of productivity is reached where universities and school absorb the innovation with their centuries-old defining features remaining completely intact:

 <img width="384" height="249" alt="Gartner Hype Cycle" src="https://github.com/user-attachments/assets/ce9086db-5e53-47c1-97d2-c2ca10e4ca93" />

 > source: The [Gartner Hype Cycle](https://en.wikipedia.org/wiki/Gartner_hype_cycle)